AnimeThemes/animethemes-api-docs/docs/animesynonym/README.md

 ---
-title: AnimeSynonym
+title: Anime Synonym
 ---

-# AnimeSynonym
+# Anime Synonym

 ---

-An AnimeSynonym API resource represents an alternate title or common abbreviation for an anime.
+An anime synonym API resource represents an alternate title or common abbreviation for an anime.

-For example, the anime Bakemonogatari has the AnimeSynonym "Monstory".
+For example, the anime Bakemonogatari has the anime synonym "Monstory".

 ### Fields